 When Guidelines Should Be Descriptive or Prescriptive

-This and many other posts are also available as a pretty, well-behaved e-book: On Web Development.
-And if you’re only interested in a robust overview on coding guidelines, check out my little book on it: The Little Book of HTML/CSS Coding Guidelines.
+This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.
+And if you’re only interested in a robust overview on coding guidelines, check out my little book on it: The Little Book of HTML/CSS Coding Guidelines (updated).

-Every time I’m putting up guidelines and standards one of the decisions I need to make is whether or not the guidelines, or which parts of them, should be descriptive or prescriptive.
+Every time I’m putting up guidelines or standards one of the decisions I need to make is whether the guidelines, or which parts of them, should be descriptive (positive) or prescriptive (normative).
 For coding guidelines this could mean the difference between, say, “the markup should be valid” and “the markup must be valid” (think RFC 2119).

-So when to recommend or describe something to be followed, and when to force and prescribe?
-This decision depends on three factors:
+The question is when to recommend or describe something to be followed, and when to force and prescribe?
+In my mind this decision depends on three factors:

 The priority.
 Low priority issues don’t need to be treated with strict rules right from the bat; they can allow for some flexibility.
 Only critical issues may get all the attention.
 Coding guidelines that require lowercase letters for hex color values but leave it open to use valid CSS exhibit an “interesting” sense for what’s important.